 Let’s explore some methods you can use to get your little students to be more engaged in the classroom.

 1. Show Up a Professional

-Showing up to class hungover wearing last night’s party tank top will quickly get you fired from these types of remote jobs.
+Showing up to class hungover wearing last night’s outfit will quickly get you fired from a professional online teaching position.